arroyjose/arroyjose/README.md

 - 👋 Hi, I’m @arroyjose
 - 👀 I’m interested in C++, embedded systems, graphics programming.
-- 🌱 I’m currently learning Git, Qt, Simulink, Matlab.
+- 🌱 My Specialties are C++ and Qt.
+I occassionally dabble in C, Python, and Matlab.
 - 📫 How to reach me?
 Twitter.
 Same username.

 <!---